Graduate Program in Computer Science and Engineering (CSE):

 GRADUATE STUDENT INSTRUCTOR (GSI) AND GRADUATE STUDENT RESEARCH ASSISTANT (GSRA)

 GSI and GSRA positions are filled by both incoming and current graduate students, with the positions primarily being filled by students already in the program.
 Incoming students are offered GSI and GSRA positions based on their application materials.
 No additional form is needed.
-Current students wishing a GSRA position contact faculty directly.
+Current students wishing a GSRA position should contact faculty directly.
 Current students desiring a GSI position must take part in the departmental application process which takes place two times during the academic year.
 GSIs and GSRAs are usually expected to work 16 to 20 hours a week, receiving full tuition and fees, monthly stipend, and university health care coverage.

 Information regarding loans and FAFSA is available from the University of Michigan Office of Financial Aid (734) 763-6600.